-Birefringence is the optical property of certain materials where an incident ray of light is split into two rays, which are polarised perpendicular to each other.
+Birefringence is the optical property of a material in which an incident ray of light is split into two perpendicularly polarised rays by the material.
 One material exhibiting strong birefringence is calcite (CaCO3), which has a hexagonal unit cell as shown in the diagram below.

 When a single crystal of calcite is oriented in a particular direction, we see layers of atoms arranged symmetrically.
 Each layer consists of carbonate molecules in a plane and calcium atoms directly above the carbon atoms (see above diagram).
 The layers are stacked in an ABBAABBA… fashion, where the oxygen atoms in B are rotated 60o relative the oxygen atoms in A. Due to the symmetry of the atoms, a ray of unpolarised light passing perpendicular to the layers (oscillation parallel to the layers) emerges as a single ray of unpolarised light, i.e. it suffers no birefringence.
 The direction in which the ray that suffers no birefringence travels is called the optic axis of the crystal.